SUSTAINABILITY MODELS & PROJECTS

-Since 2000, Fox Haven Farm has been finding local solutions to some of our world’s most troubling problems.
+Since 2000, Fox Haven Farm LLC has been finding local solutions to some of our world’s most troubling problems.
+When the 501c3 farm and learning center was added to the mission, the research continued in a more structured way.
 Since industrial agriculture is one of the main causes of global warming, we are reducing greenhouse gases by sequestering carbon deep in the roots of the cover crops, which we also use to reduce erosion and enrich the soil with more humus.

 We want to cultivate the land in such a way as to increase the well-being of the land and all that call it home.
 We encourage and try to equip people with tools that build their connection to the land, with the hope that they will become agents of positive change.

 - Fox Haven is conserving and protecting over 700 acres of land in Jefferson, Maryland.
-Of those, 578 acres are certified organic, including a 3-acre heritage apple orchard and herb farm.
+Of those, 578 acres are certified organic, in addition to a 3-acre organically-managed heritage apple orchard and herb farm.